alessandrocuzzocrea/garden/src/notes/tic-80.md

   - cool
 ---
 # TIC-80

+TIC-80 is an open-source fantasy console for creating and sharing small games.

 Website: [https://tic80.com](https://tic80.com)

 ## Useful commands

 `folder`

-Open current working directory on your file system.
+Open the current working directory on your file system.